Parents & Youth

 For full details, comparisons, and safety tips, visit our Football Helmet Buying Guide.

 There is no single “safest” helmet for everyone.
-The most important factors are that your helmet is certified (e.g. NOCSAE), correctly sized for your head and properly fitted.
-Current models from Riddell, Schutt and Xenith all use modern impact technologies – you get the best protection when model, size and fit match your level, league rules and position.
+The most important factors are that your helmet is properly certified (for example NOCSAE where required), correctly sized for your head, and fitted the right way.
+Modern helmets from major brands use different impact-management systems – you get the best protection when the model, size, and fit match your level, league rules, and position.

-Many players replace their helmet every 3–5 seasons, depending on how often they train and play.
-Heavy impacts, visible cracks, damaged shells or deformed padding are clear signs that you should replace it sooner.
-When in doubt – especially for youth players – it’s safer to change earlier.
+Many players replace a helmet every 3–5 seasons, but it depends on use, impacts, storage, and maintenance.
+Heavy impacts, visible cracks, damaged shells, or padding that no longer holds shape are clear signs you should replace it sooner.
+When in doubt – especially for youth players – replacing earlier is the safer move.

 This depends on your league rules.
-Many leagues only allow clear visors so that medical staff can see your eyes in an emergency.
-Tinted or mirrored visors are sometimes allowed only with a doctor’s note or are banned completely.
+Many leagues only allow clear visors so medical staff can see your eyes in an emergency.
+Tinted or mirrored visors may require a doctor’s note or can be banned completely.
 Always check with your coach or league before buying a tinted visor.

-If your pads start to crumble, harden, crack or if the helmet suddenly feels much looser, it’s time to replace the pads or the full liner kit.
-Many players change comfort pads every 1–2 seasons, depending on sweat, usage and how often the helmet is worn.
+If pads start to crumble, harden, crack or if the helmet suddenly feels much looser, it’s time to replace pads or the full liner kit.
+Many players change comfort pads every 1–2 seasons depending on sweat, usage, and how often the helmet is worn.

-Guardian Caps and other soft-shell covers are designed for practice only, to help reduce impact forces during drills.
+Guardian Caps and other soft-shell covers are designed mainly for practice, to help reduce impact forces during drills.
 Many teams use them in pre-season and during high-contact practices.
-They are not a replacement for a helmet, but they can lower the overall impact load in training.
-Always follow your league’s rules when using them.
+They are not a replacement for a helmet, but they can reduce the overall impact load in training.
+Always follow your league’s rules for use.

-Systems like MIPS (Multi-directional Impact Protection System) or other rotational technologies allow a small amount of movement between the head and the helmet.
-This helps to reduce rotational forces during angled hits.
-It does not prevent all injuries, but it is one more layer of protection on top of proper fit, good technique and regular maintenance.
+Systems like MIPS (Multi-directional Impact Protection System) or other rotational concepts allow a small amount of movement between the head and the helmet.
+This can help reduce rotational forces during angled hits.
+It does not prevent all injuries – it’s an extra layer on top of proper fit, technique, and regular maintenance.

 The settings you specify here are stored in the "local storage" of your device.
 The settings will be remembered for the next time you visit our online shop.
 You can change these settings at any time (fingerprint icon in the bottom left corner).